MuhammadFarag/hello-go/README.md

 #### Variadic function

 A variadic function can receive zero or more of its arguments.
-The significant thing to note here is the signature of the function `func(...int)`, which means it doesn't have the same signature as `func([]int)` which is a function taking a slice of int.
+The significant thing to note here is the signature of function `func(...int)`, which means it doesn't have the same signature as `func([]int)` which is a function taking a slice of int.
 ```go
 func variadic(x...int){
 	println(fmt.Sprintf("The type of this function is: %T", variadic))              //  The type of this function is: func(...int)